TwinsMaj/nasa-images/README.md

 A debbugger is configured into vscode to debug the application right from the within the running docker container.
 Be sure to install the `Trigger Tasks On Save` vscode extension to use the debugger.

+### Thoughts and consclusion

+- I liked how I abstracted the third party api through a resolver

+- I enjoyed keeping my server file lean and neat

+- Proud of my docker remote debugging via vscode.
+Love it!